 What Is a Franchise Fee?

-As we mentioned above, a franchise fee is the payment made by a franchisee to the franchisor for the use of a business’s intellectual property.
+A franchise fee is the payment made by a franchisee to the franchisor for the use of a business’s intellectual property.
 A franchise fee may sometimes be referred to as an initial franchise fee, but there are more franchise fees to consider besides this one-time upfront payment.

 Franchise fees include the cost to join the franchise system, as well as to continue to operate under the business’s name.
 Let’s explore these fees in greater detail.